The Texas

 Cedar Trail intersection

-Although it's currently not as congested, converting the Cedar Trail intersection is necessary to provide continuity of improvement.
-If the Cedar Trail intersection were not also converted, then it would soon become a bottleneck as its conventional signal cycle would not be congruous with the improved throughput at intersections upstream in both directions.
+Although it was not as congested, converting the Cedar Trail intersection was necessary to provide continuity of improvement.
+If the Cedar Trail intersection were not also converted, then it would soon become a bottleneck as its conventional signal cycle would not be congruous with the improved throughput at upstream intersections in both directions.

 Legend Trail intersection

-The new left turn at Legend Trail will provide direct access to the Stanton Run neighborhood from northbound Bandera Rd.
-Today, that traffic must make a U‑turn at Cedar Trail which will be prohibited after the conversion.
-Since a turnaround for southbound Bandera Rd. will be necessary at that location anyway, the left turn to Legend Trail was a sensible addition.
+The new left turn at Legend Trail provides direct access to the Stanton Run neighborhood from northbound Bandera Rd.
+Previously, that traffic had to make a U‑turn at Cedar Trail which is now prohibited.
+Since a turnaround for southbound Bandera Rd. was necessary at Legend Trail anyway, the left turn to Legend Trail was a sensible addition.
 The new signal it introduces for southbound Bandera will be integrated into the overall signal coordination afforded by the upstream RCUTs.

 Diamond K Trail intersection

-Closing the crossover at Diamond K Trail is necessary as it has become an increasingly dangerous intersection and will be more so in the future, and direct crossovers like this within an RCUT segment negate the safety and congestion improvements the RCUTs provide.
+Closing the crossover at Diamond K Trail was necessary as it had become an increasingly dangerous intersection and would be more so in the future, and direct crossovers like this within an RCUT segment negate the safety and congestion improvements the RCUTs provide.

 FAQ